cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/feature/feature.md

 # <img src="images/Rollout-blue.svg" alt="CloudBees Rollout Logo" width="40" align="top"> Gating Code with a CloudBees Feature Flag

-## Using a Rollout Feature Flag
+## Using a Feature Flag with CloudBees Feature Flags
 In this lab, you will gate a component behind the `title` feature flag, defined in the previous lab.
-Later, using Rollout's dashboard, we will remotely configure the value of the flag, to either expose or hide this title element at will.
+Later, using CloudBees Feature Flags's dashboard, we will remotely configure the value of the flag, to either expose or hide this title element at will.

 ### Adding a Title to the Microblog Post